-The Nishinomiya Seiwa Campus houses the School of Education, Seiwa Junior College, and the Kwansei Gakuin Kindergarten.
-The air at this campus is constantly filled with the laughter of children, as students train to become childcare professionals, kindergarten teachers, school teachers, and graduate students in pedagogy.
+The Nishinomiya Seiwa Campus houses the School of Education, Seiwa Junior College\, and the Kwansei Gakuin Kindergarten.
+The air at this campus is constantly filled with the laughter of children, which helps students train to be childcare professionals, kindergarten teachers, school teachers, and graduate students in pedagogy.